 Following the symposium, this publication contains reports of the round-table discussions written by their moderators, a summary of the exchanges which took place written by Mathilde Chénin, an interview between Grégory Jérôme and Annie Chèvrefils-Desbiolles which expands on the discussions and debates, as well as images of works by artists invited to this first symposium.

 Published in French with an English (UK) translation.
 700 free copies were printed in May 2021.

 Digital version - double-page spreads

 Watch 5 interviews, 4 videos produced in conjunction with our international partners within the framework of Reflecting Residencies, as well as the highlights of the two days of discussions and debates on our Youtube channel: https://m.youtube.com/channel/artsenresidence

 Due to the COVID-19 pandemic resurgence, the symposium Reflecting Residency initially scheduled at the Carreau du Temple has been transformed into a digital event.

 Reflecting Residency will be held as initially scheduled on October 22 and 23, 2020 but in a virtual format.

-Since 2010, france-based national network Arts en résidence contributes to the structure and visibility of organizations hosting visual art residency programmes in france.
+Since 2010, France-based national network Arts en résidence contributes to the structure and visibility of organisations hosting visual art residency programmes in france.
 The network strives to advocate with public authorities on behalf of its 41 members, to develop and share administrative and collaborative management tools, to organize joint residencies and put on public events such as this biennial event, the first of its kind coinciding with the network’s 10-year anniversary.